Dick Anderson: NFL career statistics

-Regular Season
+Regular season

-Celebrity golf
+Personal life

 Anderson has competed at the American Century Championship, an annual golf competition to determine the best players among American sports and entertainment celebrities.
 He won the tournament in 1994 and has a total of 11 top ten finishes.
 The tournament, televised by NBC in July, is played at Edgewood Tahoe Golf Course in Lake Tahoe, Nevada.